 We’re given the courtesy of being allowed to be emotional and we are born with the necessary organs to grow a child within our bodies… not to mention the sense of community that being a woman provides.
 Oh, that weird dude across the bar is looking at you?
 Here, let me pretend to be your sister and sit with you for a while!
 There’s nothing quite like the support we women give each other, whether that’s in times of need or just in our every day interactions.

-So… what do you love about being a woman?
+So… what do I love about being a woman?

 I love that, as a woman, I’m permitted the extra time to get ready.
 That’s often the narrative, right?
 That women take forever to get ready?
 I’m glad it is, too!
-You best believe I’ma be taking advantage of every second, whether that’s by brushing my eyebrows up and out for ten minutes while watching a Trisha Paytas mukbang or by taking an extra five minutes under the shower with a face mask on.
+You best believe I’ll be taking advantage of every second, whether that’s by brushing my eyebrows up and out for ten minutes while watching a Trisha Paytas mukbang or by taking an extra five minutes under the shower with a hair treatment in.

 I love my insanely high tolerance for pain.
 Sure, it gets me into trouble sometimes because I don’t register whether an injury is bad enough to go to the hospital, BUT I am able to drive a car through a migraine [most of them, anyway], work while I have the flu and not pass out when my ovaries feel like they’re being stabbed.
 Don’t get it twisted — women are badasses.
 That’s why we were given the job of pushing tiny humans out of our vaginas.
 Can you imagine the fuss a man would make if approached with the same task?